 “I have no idea what’s in there, ” said Mr. Day as he stooped down to peer through the 3cm. crack he managed to pry open.
 “I think I see the scissors that my teenager said he ‘didn’t’ use.
-I also see a glue stick, 3 forks, a crescent wrench, and look there[pointing with his finger].
+I also see a glue stick, three forks, a crescent wrench, and I look there[pointing with his finger].
 There are tampons and a paperback book.
 And a blank DVD.
 Why is that in there?”

 “I snoop through people’s drawers, pantries, closets, and garages as part of my research,” says Kit Yarrow, a consumer psychologist at Golden State University, “and I can say without hesitation that the junk drawer is the most revealing place I can look.”

 As for Chip Day, he says he’s not giving up.

 “The whole reason I’m even looking in here in the first place is I’m looking for a screwdriver that my son said he put in here,” continued Mr. Day.
 “The ironic thing is I’m trying to fix another drawer in the kitchen.
 Once I get this open, I’m going to organize it.”